Gaussian Process Boosting: Introduction

 \section{Introduction}

-Both boosting and Gaussian process and mixed effects models are frequently used in applied machine learning and statistics.
-To date, these methods have been considered as separate approaches with each having its advantages.
-In this article, we propose a novel way to combine boosting with Gaussian process and mixed effects models.

-Boosting \citep{freund1996experiments, breiman1998arcing,friedman2000additive,mason2000boosting, friedman2001greedy, buhlmann2007boosting} is a machine learning technique that achieves superior predictive performance for a large variety of data sets \citep{chen2016xgboost, nielsen2016tree}.
+Boosting \citep{freund1996experiments, friedman2001greedy} is a machine learning technique that often achieves superior prediction accuracy on tabular data sets \citep{nielsen2016tree, shwartz2021tabular, grinsztajn2022tree}.
 This is reflected in statements such as ``[i]n general `boosted decision trees' is regarded as the most effective off-the-shelf nonlinear learning method for a wide range of application problems" \citep{johnson2013learning}.
-Apart from this, the wide adoption of tree-boosting in applied machine learning and data science is due to several advantages: boosting with trees as base learners can automatically account for complex non-linearities, discontinuities, and high-order interactions, it is robust to outliers in and multicollinearity among predictor variables, it is scale-invariant to monotone transformations of the predictor variables, it can handle missing values in predictor variables automatically by loosing almost no information \citep{elith2008working}, and boosting can perform variable selection.
-Gaussian processes \citep{williams2006gaussian} are flexible non-parametric function models that achieve state-of-the-art predictive accuracy and allow for making probabilistic predictions \citep{gneiting2007probabilistic}.
-They are used in areas such non-parametric regression, modeling of time series \citep{shumway2017time}, spatial \citep{banerjee2014hierarchical}, and spatio-temporal \citep{cressie2015statistics} data, emulation of large computer experiments \citep{kennedy2001bayesian}, optimization of expensive black-box functions \citep{jones1998efficient}, and parameter tuning in machine learning models \citep{snoek2012practical}.
-Further, mixed effects models with grouped, or clustered, random effects are widely used is various scientific disciplines for modeling panel and longitudinal data or, in general, data with a hierarchically nested or crossed grouping structure \citep{pinheiro2006mixed}.
+Apart from this, the wide adoption of tree-boosting in applied machine learning and data science is due to several advantages: boosting with trees as base learners can automatically account for complex non-linearities, discontinuities, and high-order interactions, it is robust to outliers in and multicollinearity among predictor variables, it is scale-invariant to monotone transformations of the predictor variables, it can handle missing values in predictor variables automatically by loosing almost no information \citep{elith2008working}, and it can perform variable selection.